Chapter 17.38

 i.
 Tree Removal and Replacement.
 Tree removal, which may be considered when the above-mentioned restorative procedures are judged to be ineffective, may be accompanied by replacement plantings or appropriate plant materials to restore the maximum level of benefits lost due to tree removal.
 The replacement tree shall be chosen by the tree owner from a list of trees established by the city which will be less likely to cause a reoccurrence of the unreasonable obstruction.

-3. In making the commission’s decision, the personal attachment of a party to particular trees or landscaping shall not be compelling nor shall a minor obstruction of a view or sunlight be decisive.
+3. In making the hearing examiner’s decision, the personal attachment of a party to particular trees or landscaping shall not be compelling nor shall a minor obstruction of a view or sunlight be decisive.

 17.38.070 Work of correction and allocation of costs.

 A. Allocation of Costs.
-The cost of all restorative actions and replacement plantings required by the commission in their written decision shall be apportioned by the commission between the complainant and the tree owner as follows:
+The cost of all restorative actions and replacement plantings required by the hearing examiner in the examiner’s written decision shall be apportioned by the examiner between the complainant and the tree owner as follows:

 1. The complainant and tree owner shall each pay 50 percent of such costs in those cases involving any tree planted or allowed to sprout as a result of natural regeneration by the tree owner subsequent to the effective date of Ordinance No. 648 (November 1991).